designoor/contractoor/README.md

 // Use the approach below, if you wish to access export only some marketplaces. import { Blur_2, Blur_3 } from '@0x50b/contractoor'

+// You can then use it with ethers like this: const seaport = new ethers.Contract(Seaport_16.address, Seaport_16.abi, provider)
 ```